About Us

 2017

-In 2017, United Way of Greater Atlanta launched its Child Well-Being Agenda to focus our efforts and investments on improving the well-being of children, the families that support them, and the communities that surround them.
+Launched to focus efforts and investments on improving the well-being of children, the families that support them and the communities that surround them.

 We believe it takes a blend of different strengths, backgrounds and perspectives working collaboratively to meet big challenges and drive large-scale, long-lasting change.